Planar Calibration

 GUI Workflow

-- 4Click "Generate Model" to run detection on all frames and compute the camera model
+- 5Click "Generate Model" (disabled until the world frame is complete) to run detection on all frames and compute the camera model

-- 6Click "Calibrate Vectors" to apply calibration to PIV data
+- 7Click "Calibrate Vectors" to apply calibration to PIV data

 Outputs